VPN Guide

 Setting up NordVPN to run on qBittorrent

 • Use proxy servers: Proxy servers are another VPN alternative, but again, comparing proxy servers vs VPNs is a little like comparing apples and oranges, as proxies only encrypt device IP addresses and the web activity of only one browser or web app.
 Again, VPNs provide better coverage, but proxies are typically free, with the caveat that they could potentially sell user data.
-Based on all of our testing, see our top picks for the best proxy servers.
+Based on all of our testing, see our top picks for proxy servers.

 • Don’t give out personal information: Whenever possible, avoid giving websites or apps your PII, or personally identifiable information.